-2.1.
-Archetypal Approach
+2.1 Archetypal

+There are many approaches applied in literature such as psychological, historical, sociological and other approaches.
 Archetypal is one of approaches often used to analyze a novel related to fantasy or hero journey.
 Archetypal is firstly found by Carl Jung.
-Carl Jung (1991:3) uses the archetype from Greek word "archetypon" which means the "beginning pattern."An archetype is a recurring pattern of character, symbol, or situation found in the mythology, religion, and stories of all cultures.
-Taheri and Jalaly (2013: 246) mentioned thatCarl Jung formed the concept of archetype and collective unconscious to explain the commonality of dream images and situations found in all people.
+Carl Jung (1991:3) uses the archetype from Greek word "archetypon" which means the "beginning pattern."
+An archetype is a recurring pattern of character, symbol, or situation found in the mythology, religion, and stories of all cultures.
+Taheri and Jalaly (2013: 246) mentioned that Carl Jung formed the concept of archetype and collective unconscious to explain the commonality of dream images and situations found in all people.